liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-for.md

 -  For public exhibition he had his Wallace —— the heart of the matter

 -  If you would step with me for a moment into the bathroom  —— the heart of the matter

+-  Got up an exhibition of arts for the shipwrecked seamen —— the heart of the matter